-The Employment and Training team have engaged with approximately 1,113 people throughout the year, providing one to one support, organising jobs fairs and running accredited training for work.
-As a result, 320 people successfully got a job and 493 residents have achieved qualifications.
+Our Employment and Training team has engaged with 1,000 people throughout the year, providing one-to-one support, organising jobs fairs and running accredited training.
+As a result, 323 people found employment, and 414 have achieved qualifications.

 CHARITABLE GRANTS AND OTHER COMMUNITY REGENERATION INCOME